CSCfi/csc-user-guide/docs/computing/running/lustre.md

 ...
 ```

-* In some cases it is better to activate some hints than let the heuristics to decide with the automatic option
+* In some cases, it is better to activate some hints than let the heuristics to decide with the automatic option

 * How to see the used hints and their values?